Deworming in Dogs

 What is Deworming?

-Deworming is essential for eliminating internal parasites in young puppies and new dogs being brought into a household.
-Parasites pose a significant threat to a dog’s health, and certain types of parasites can be transferred to human family members as well.
+Some dogs show symptoms, but not all will.
+These parasites pose a significant threat to a dog’s health, and certain types of parasites can be transferred to human family members as well.
+Which is why, in this case, prevention definitely is better than cure.

 To prevent reinfection from other types of worms, there are a few things you can do in addition to deworming.
 Scheduled flea prevention will protect your dog from tapeworms.
 Training your dog to stop eating poop can also protect them from whipworms.